Jollywatt/typst-fletcher/utils.typ

 	panic("didn't intersect", rect, line)
 }

+/// Determine arc between two points with a given bend angle
+///
+/// The bend angle is the angle between chord of the arc (line connecting the
+/// points) and the tangent to the arc and the first point.
+///
+/// - from (point): 2D vector of initial point.
+/// - to (point): 2D vector of final point.
+/// - angle (angle): Bend angle.
 #let get-arc-connecting-points(from, to, angle) = {
 	let mid = vector.scale(vector.add(from, to), 0.5)
 	let (dx, dy) = vector.sub(to, from)